meghna-saxena/hollywood-burgers/Notes/Notes.md

 ### Removing ingredients
-Make removehandler where you update the price and ingredients.
+- Make removehandler where you update the price and ingredients.

-Make a base condition that if ingredient[type] <=0 return or if ingredient[type]>0 then execute the rest of the operation.
+- Make a base condition that if ingredient[type] <=0 return or if ingredient[type]>0 then execute the rest of the operation.

-Also, we can disbale the button by doing a for..in loop, getting keys/type of ingredient obj and checking if they are <= 0, then disabled them.
+- Also, we can disbale the button by doing a for..in loop, getting keys/type of ingredient obj and checking if they are <= 0, then disabled them.
 Button has the css properties.

+## Display price above controls
+- pass the totalPrice set in state to the controls comp
+- fixed the value by tofixed(2) method